As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 Instructions

-- Slice each chicken breast in half to make two thinner cutlets.
+- Slice each chicken breast in half to make two thinner cutlets of even thickness.
 You should end up with a total of 8 thin pieces of chicken.

 - In a shallow bowl, combine flour, salt and pepper.
 In a large skillet, melt butter over medium low heat.
 Dredge chicken breasts in flour mixture and brown in the pan, 3-4 minutes per side.
 Make the chicken in batches if necessary.
 Add the mushrooms, cover and simmer for 10 minutes.